 Revenue is recognized in a manner that depicts the pattern of goods and services to customers at an amount to which the Group expects to be entitled in exchange for those goods and services.
-The focus of revenue recognition is on the transfer of control of goods or services, which could be at a point in time or over time, following this five-step
+The focus of revenue recognition is on the transfer of control of goods or services, which could be at a point in time or over time, following this five-step process:

 - 1. Identify the contract with a customer; - 2.
 Identify the performance obligation (distinct goods or services promised); - 3.
-Determine the transaction price (including fixed amounts or variable amounts, or both, financing components, non-cash consideration, consideration payable to customer, if any); - Allocate the transaction price to the performance obligations; and, - Recognize revenue when (or as) performance obligations are satisfied (at a point in time or over time).
+Determine the transaction price (including fixed amounts or variable amounts, or both, financing components, non-cash consideration, consideration payable to customer, if any); - 4.
+Allocate the transaction price to the performance obligations; and, - 5.
+Recognize revenue when (or as) performance obligations are satisfied (at a point in time or over time).

-In identifying whether a contract with a customer exists, the following five gating criteria
+In identifying whether a contract with a customer exists, the following five gating criteria must be present:

-- the parties to the contract have approved the contract either in writing or in accordance with other customary business practices and committed to perform their respective obligations; - each party's rights regarding the goods or services to be transferred or performed - the payment terms for the goods or services to be transferred or performed can be - the contract has commercial substance (i.e., the risk, timing or amount of the future cash flows is expected to change as a result of the contract); and, - collection of the consideration in exchange of the goods and services is probable (i.e., more likely than not to occur).
+- a. the parties to the contract have approved the contract either in writing or in accordance with other customary business practices and committed to perform their respective obligations; - b. each party's rights regarding the goods or services to be transferred or performed can be identified; - c. the payment terms for the goods or services to be transferred or performed can be identified; - d. the contract has commercial substance (i.e., the risk, timing or amount of the future cash flows is expected to change as a result of the contract); and, - e. collection of the consideration in exchange of the goods and services is probable (i.e., more likely than not to occur).